stephcia/Microsoft-Studios-Analysis/README.md

 ## Data

-Our film data was collected through publicly available datasets including The Numbers, TMBD API, (add your datasets here).
+Our film data was collected through publicly available datasets including The Numbers, TMBD API, and Box Office Mojo.

 The original data sets provided a variety of information on global box office films including title, genre, ratings, budget, domestic and worldwide box office earning.